mathscapes/website/_posts/2019-09-09-discoverdrome-reimagining-learning-spaces-for-2101.md

 layout      : post
-title       : "Discoverdrome: Reimagining Learning Spaces for 2101" author      : "Simran Singh" tags        :
+title       : "Discoverdrome: Reimagining Learning Spaces for 2101" author      : "Simran Singh" tags        : ["Future", "LearningSpaces", "SpeculativeDesign"]
-    - Future
-    - LearningSpaces
 ---

 **Abstract.** We wonder how the world will be by the end of this century.
 Would classrooms be the same as now, or will robots teach children?
 Does the tech-advancing world need humans to learn with/from machines, without learning about machines before?
 The needs of our present demand sustainable measures and conscious collaboration to best suit large-scale needs.
 This work presents a note on a plausible design of such a learning space in 2101.